-Goombungee, a rural town of over 700 people, is 110 km north-west of central Brisbane and 35 km north-west of Toowoomba.
+Goombungee, a rural town, is 110 km north-west of central Brisbane and 35 km north-west of Toowoomba.
 It is situated in the eastern Darling Downs, approaching the hilly dividing range and the headwaters of Oakey Creek.
 Much of the original vegetation was ironbark forest and brigalow scrub.

 The name was derived from the Goonbungee pastoral run, taken up by Charles Pitts in 1847, east of Rosalie Plains.
 The origin of the name of the pastoral run, although possibly Aboriginal, is unrecorded.
 Part of the Goonbungee run's 16,000 ha was resumed in 1874 and a township reserve was gazetted in 1885.
 Surveyed town blocks were offered for sale in 1888.
 A school was opened in 1881, shortly after the formation of a progress association.
 The association organised the building of a public hall (1893).